 Changes in the global and domestic economic and (geo)political environment may have a negative impact on Fastned.
-In particular, the Russian invasion of Ukraine and rapidly escalating events in February and March 2022 have caused and are still causing disruption to business and economic activity in the region and worldwide.
-The United States, United Kingdom and Europe have initiated sanctions against Russia, as well as certain Russian individuals and entities.
-Fastned continues to monitor the situation to stay abreast of all relevant updates to implement effective and appropriate additional control measures and to manage the increased supply chain risks, cyber risks and financial impacts of these developments.
-Although Fastned does not have business activities in either Russia or Ukraine, the length, impact and outcome of the ongoing military conflict in Ukraine is highly unpredictable and could lead to significant market and other disruptions, including high inflation, significant supply chain interruptions and shortages with respect to charging equipment and raw materials for station construction, volatility of commodity and energy prices and supply of energy resources, instability in financial markets, political and social instability and changes in consumer preferences and spending.
-This could slow the growth of BEVs and, as a result, there could be a lower demand for fast charging services, which would have a negative impact on Fastned's business operations in Western Europe.
+In particular, ongoing conflicts (e.g. the Russia-Ukraine and/or the Israel-Palestine conflict) or any potential future (geo)political conflict could cause disruption to business and economic activity regionally and globally.
+The length, impact and outcome of the any ongoing or future (geo)political conflict in could be highly unpredictable and could lead to significant market and other disruptions, including e.g. high inflation, significant supply chain interruptions and shortages with respect to charging equipment and raw materials for station construction, volatility of commodity and energy prices and supply of energy resources, instability in financial markets, political and social instability and changes in consumer preferences and spending.
+This could slow the growth of BEVs and, as a result, there could be a lower demand for fast charging services, which would have a negative impact on Fastned's business operations.
 Potential shortages of charging equipment (such as chargers) and raw materials for station construction could also render it more difficult to expand and/or update the network at the desired pace.
-Ongoing trade tensions between China and the United States may affect the availability and prices of fast charging equipment, e.g. due to tariffs or trade restrictions imposed on critical components for fast charging stations.
-Besides heightened (geo)political tensions, other factors or events may affect global and national economic conditions, such as the possible resurgence of the COVID-19 pandemic or similar health threats, natural disasters, war, acts of terrorism, or other similar events outside Fastned's control.
+Ongoing trade tensions (e.g. between China and the United States/Europe) or any potential future trade tensions may affect the availability and prices of fast charging equipment, e.g. due to tariffs or trade restrictions imposed on critical components for fast charging stations.
+Besides heightened (geo)political tensions, other factors or events may affect global and national economic conditions, such as the possible outbreaks of pandemics or similar health threats, natural disasters, war, acts of terrorism, or other similar events outside Fastned's control.
 Because of these market and other disruptions as described in this paragraph, Fastned may not be capable of executing or furthering (to a meaningful degree) its business plans during periods of economic downturn or (geo)political unrest, which could have an adverse effect on Fastned's business, growth or financial condition.